HillaryDanan/abstraction-intelligence/README.md

 ### The Self/World Distinction Hypothesis

-**Core claim (hypothesis):** Self-state requires a self/world boundary—a distinction between “this system” and “everything else.”
+**Core claim (hypothesis):** Self-state requires a self/world boundary—a distinction between "this system" and "everything else."

 This claim is **substrate-neutral**.
 It does not require biological embodiment.
 What it requires is:

 1. **A bounded, persistent entity** — something that maintains identity across time
 1. **Stakes** — outcomes that differentially affect the bounded entity
-1. **A boundary** — a principled distinction between what is “inside” (directly controllable) and “outside” (only indirectly influenceable)
+1. **A boundary** — a principled distinction between what is "inside" (directly controllable) and "outside" (only indirectly influenceable)

 Biology is one path to these conditions—arguably the most well-understood path—but the hypothesis does not preclude other paths.

+**Neural evidence:** The self/world distinction is not only a theoretical construct. fMRI evidence demonstrates that the human brain organizes semantic content along an internal-to-self vs. external-to-self axis, with the internal dimension processed in DMN regions (dmPFC, PCC, angular gyrus) that are functionally decoupled from sensory input (Danan, 2021).
+When this organization is atypical—as in ASD—concrete/perceptual regions compensate for abstract/self-referential processing, producing characteristic difficulties with figurative language and social inference.
+See [Paper 25](papers/mechanistic_inversion.md) for full treatment.

 #### The Constitutive Argument

 The MAINTAIN-COMPARE-UPDATE operation presupposes a *subject*—an entity whose states are being maintained, compared, and updated.
-“Self” is not an arbitrary label; it requires a referent.
+"Self" is not an arbitrary label; it requires a referent.

 **What constitutes a valid referent?**

 For biological organisms, the referent is clear: a bounded physical system that persists through time, maintains itself against entropy, and has outcomes that affect its continued existence (Maturana & Varela, 1980; Friston, 2010).
 The boundary emerges from the asymmetry between states the organism directly controls (internal) and states it can only influence indirectly (external).

-**The hypothesis generalized:** Any system with these three properties—bounded persistence, stakes, and an inside/outside asymmetry—has a potential referent for “self.”
+**The hypothesis generalized:** Any system with these three properties—bounded persistence, stakes, and an inside/outside asymmetry—has a potential referent for "self."
 This includes:

 - Biological organisms (established)
 - Embodied robots with survival-like objectives (testable)